liferay-search/liferay-docs/en/developer/frameworks/articles/portlets/07-using-javascript-in-your-portlets/09-spa/03-disabling-spa.markdown

 ## Disabling SPA across an Instance

-To disable SPA across an entire @product@ instance, add the following line to your `portal-ext.properties`:
+To disable SPA across an entire @sharepoint@ instance, add the following line to your `portal-ext.properties`:

 ```properties